jinghzhu/JavaKnowledgeBase/DataStructure/string.md

 ## Why String is immutable or final?
 ----
-There are several benefits of String because it’s immutable and final:
 * String Pool is possible because String is immutable in java.
 * It increases security because any hacker can’t change its value and it’s used for storing sensitive information such as database username, password etc.
 * Since String is immutable, it’s safe to use in multi-threading and we don’t need any synchronization.